 The purposes of language teaching are far from straightforward.
 The multifarious goals include benefits for the learner's mind such as manipulating language, for the learner's future career and opportunities to emigrate, and effects on the society whether through the integration of minority groups, the creation of a skilled work-force, the growth of international trade, or indeed ‘good citizenship, moral values and the Malaysian way of life’ (Kementarian Pendidikan Malaysia, 1987).
 Cook (2002) made an open-ended list of the goals of language teaching that includes:

 a means of communicating with those who speak another language.
+We all need to cope with people from other parts of the world, whether for business or pleasure.

 the promotion of intercultural understanding and peace.
 For some the highest goals of language teaching are to foster negotiation rather than war or changes in the society outside the classroom. (see for example Gomes de Matos, 2002)